kabarton62/cybersec-tools-II/burpsuite/exercise2.md

 ## Using Burp Suite's Intruder tool
 ### Challenge 4: Use Intruder to attack a LFI vulnerability
-We can use this vulnerability to enumerate the number of directories from the current directory (the directory that contains include.php) to the root directory (/).
+We can use this vulnerability to enumerate the number of directories from the current directory (the directory that contains index.php) to the root directory (/).
 Although we could do the same task manually we will instead use the automated **Intruder** tool to complete the attack.

 1. Forward the last HTTP request from Repeater to Intruder.
 2. Go to the Intruder tool tab.
 You should be directed to the **Positions** tab in Intruder.